cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/binary.md

 _Implementation Notes_

-* This is usually linked from DiagnosticReport and should generally be accessed using the exact link given in that resource.
+* This is usually linked from DocumentReference or DiagnosticReport and should generally be accessed using the exact link given in the referring resource.
 Modifying the link has undefined consequences.
 * See the [headers](#headers) section for concerns about the Accept header.
 * See the [authorization](#authorization-types) section for concerns about the required OAuth scopes.

 ### Authorization Types

-Requires both the appropriate Binary.read and DiagnosticReport.read scopes to be granted to the caller.
+The necessary OAuth scopes can be determined by checking the attachment.contentType in the referring resource.
+For attachments with the `application/pdf` contentType, the Binary.read and DocumentReference.read scopes are required.
+For attachments with the `text/html` contentType, the Binary.read and DiagnosticReport.read scopes are required.

-<%= authorization_types(practitioner: true, system: true) %>
+<%= authorization_types(practitioner: true,  patient: true, system: true) %>

 ### Headers

-The `DiagnosticReport.presentedForm.contentType` should be used to set the `Accept` header.
-An `Accept` header of `application/json+fhir` could be supplied instead, if the JSON Binary resource is desired insetad of the raw data.
+Either `DocumentReference.content.attachment.contentType` or `DiagnosticReport.presentedForm.contentType` should be used to set the `Accept` header.
+An `Accept` header of `application/json+fhir` could be supplied instead, if the JSON Binary resource is desired instead of the raw data.

 This resource will not accept the `application/json` mime type unless the underlying binary data is json.

 <%= headers %>